vnoelifant/tjbot-caring/README.md

     * Plan out how to go beyond existing demos (ideas are in the proposal)
     * Execute tests

-  ### **Meeting Agenda**:
+  * ### **Meeting Agenda**:
-  #### What was accomplished?
+    * #### What was accomplished?
       * Configured cloud connectivity
       * Configured git clone on Raspberry Pi
       * Updated configuration files ready for testing speech to text, tone analysis, text to speech, and Watson Assistant conversation.
       * Tested another recipe that tests user asking TJBot to shine a disco light with success
       * Tested Conversation but need to reconfigure speaker
       * Modified a script from a sentiment analysis recipe that allows TJBot to shine his light based on various moods (analyzed via speech to text).
 The moods tested were fear, anger, sadness, and joy.
       * Researched github licensing to prepare for git push

       * TODO:
         * Week 2/4 goals
         * Refine test 2 for tone (think of ways for TJ to converse and respond)
         * Push to git ensuring the proper citations and license information is included

-  * What problems were encountered?
+    * #### What problems were encountered?
       * General research, finding examples
       * Debugging
         * Figuring out how to modify Javascript code.
         * Speaker connected to 3.5 mm jack doesnt work well.
 It was suggested online to use bluetooth or usb to 3.5mm adaptor.

-  * What are the challenges for the coming week?
+    * #### What are the challenges for the coming week?
       * Learning  more NODE.js /Javascript for adding more code functionality
       * Updating speaker configuration

-   ### **Meeting Minutes**:
+  * ### **Meeting Minutes**:
-    * Comments from Matthew:
+    * **Comments from Matthew**:
       * Importance of continually pushing to Git.
-    * Comments from Team:
+    * **Comments from Team**:
       *  Does the tone analyze speech directly?
 As it only analyzes tone in the text, I thought this question gave me good insight on improvments for the future.

 * ## **Week 2/4/19**